 Are you a road raging individual?

-Take this road rage test to receive an analysis of your driving profile which rates your levels of safety, aggressiveness, courtesy and rage.
+Take this road rage quiz to receive an analysis of your driving profile which rates your levels of safety, aggressiveness, courtesy and rage.
 If you are an aggressive driver and need to chill out, implement the advice on Edmunds’ Top 10 Tips To Prevent Road Rage.

 Have you noticed aggressive automobile acrimony on the rise?
 Ever fall victim to APCSD while signaling to change lanes?
 What’s your take on all this?
 Feel free to add your own story with a comment.